ezequielsobrino/windrak/README.md

   windrak create-readme --path . --output README.md --sections "1.
 Project Name, 2.
 Brief Description, 3.
 Main Features"
   ```

+## Data Privacy and Security
+**Important:** Windrak uses the Groq API for generating README content, which means that information about your project is sent to Groq's servers for processing.
+Please be aware of the following:

+1. **Confidential Code:** Avoid sending confidential or proprietary code to the Groq API.
+The README generation process should focus on high-level descriptions and publicly shareable information.

+2. **Sensitive Data:** Do not include sensitive data, such as API keys, passwords, or personal information, in the project files that are processed by Windrak.

+3. **Review Generated Content:** Always review the generated README content before committing it to your project to ensure no sensitive information has been inadvertently included.

+4. **API Key Security:** Keep your Groq API key secure and never share it publicly.
+Use environment variables or secure secret management tools to handle the API key.

+5. **Data Retention:** Familiarize yourself with Groq's data retention and privacy policies to understand how your project information may be handled.

+By using Windrak, you acknowledge that you are responsible for ensuring the security and privacy of your project information when interacting with external APIs.

 ## API Reference
 Windrak uses the Groq API for generating README content.
 You can find more information about the Groq API at [https://groq.com/](https://groq.com/).